 The flour and water are mixed into a hard but moldable pasta dough.
 The dough is kneaded, rested, pushed through molds, and machine-cut into shapes.
 The pasta is then dried at low temperature and under controlled conditions for several days.

 Dried pasta can be stored indefinitely and will remain safe to eat.
-However, its aroma, flavor, and nutritional characteristics will erode over time, which is why the USDA recommends to store pasta in a cool and dry place for no longer than 2 years.
+However, its aroma, flavor, and nutritional characteristics will erode over time, which is why the USDA recommends storing pasta in a cool and dry place for no longer than 2 years.

-Whereas fresh pasta is usually made in home kitchens and artisanal pasta shops, dried pasta is produced in pasta factories at commercial scale.
+Whereas fresh pasta is usually made in home kitchens and artisanal pasta shops, dried pasta is produced in pasta factories on a commercial scale.

 Many of the best Italian pasta brands sold at grocery stores today started as Italian pasta factories in the 1900s.